 Travel, Meals, and Entertainment.
 Generally, you can deduct expenses for farm business travel and 50% of your business meals and entertainment.
 But there are exceptions and limitations.
-See the instructions for Schedule C (Form 1040), lines 24a through 24c, on page C-5.
+See the instructions for Schedule C, lines 24a through 24c, on page C-5.

 Preproductive Period Expenses.
-Enter in parentheses on line 34f, preproductive period expenses that are capitalized.
-If you had preproductive period expenses in 1999 and you decided to capitalize these expenses, you MUST enter the total of these expenses in parentheses on line 34f and write "263A" in the space to the left of the total.
+If you had preproductive period expenses in 2001 and you decided to capitalize them, you must enter the total of these expenses in parentheses on line 34f and enter "263A" in the space to the left of the total.